 Stiffing the Creditor: The Effect of Asset Verifiability on Bankruptcy

 Evidence suggests that asset pledgeability, debt complexity, and valuable control rights of dispersed debt influence distress resolution.
-We model how courts' imperfect verifiability of assets and valuable creditor control shape firms' debt structure and create coordination problems that determine distress outcomes and financing.
-We test the model's predictions using an exogenous variation in courts' ability to price assets: The 1999 U.S. Supreme Court surprise ruling requiring reorganization plans that keep stockholders' interest to be exposed to a "market test".
-We provide novel evidence showing that an improvement in creditor protection significantly increases bankruptcy filings and debt capacity of low-verifiability firms.
+We model how courts' imperfect verifiability of assets and valuable control of misaligned creditors shape firms' debt structure and create coordination problems that determine distress outcomes and financing.
+We test the model's predictions using an exogenous variation of in-court requirements to evaluate debtor proposals: The 1999 U.S. Supreme Court surprise ruling requiring reorganization plans that keep stockholders' interest to be exposed to a “market test”.
+We show that improved creditor protection significantly increases bankruptcy filings, recovery rates, and debt capacity of low-verifiability firms.

 Keywords: Asset Verifiability, Bankruptcy, Chapter 11, Distress, Coordination, Creditor Protection